Smart-Mealz/smart-meals-backend/README.md

 # 🍽️ SmartMealz – Meal Kit Ordering Platform (Backend)

 SmartMealz is a secure and scalable backend application that enables customers to order pre-portioned meal kits for convenient and healthy home cooking.
-Built using **Node.js**, **Express**, **TypeScript**, and **MongoDB**, it provides a robust RESTful API to manage users, carts, orders, region-based pricing, and meal kit inventory.
+Built using **Node.js**, **Express**, and **MongoDB**, it provides a robust RESTful API to manage users, carts, orders, region-based pricing, and meal kit inventory.

 ---